-First session: The students were introduced to one another and informed session's of the structure and methodology.
-The subjects' expectations from the promotion program were identified. demonstrating then the intervention objectives for studied group completing the pretest https://forms.gle/ RD6JHMJ JTqkAF8wM8 (electronic sheet for studied questionnaires).
-The second session: covered the concept of climate change. different definitions. environmental literacy and a brief introduction to it.
+First session: The students were introduced to one another and informed of the session's structure and methodology.
+The subjects' expectations from the promotion program then demonstrating intervention objectives for studied group and completing the pretest https://forms.gle/ RD6JHMJ JTakAF8wM8 (electronic sheet for studied questionnaires).
+The second session: covered the concept of climate different definitions. change. environmental literacy and a brief introduction to it.
 At the end of the session, the students were given the opportunity to ask questions after they had been clarified and discussed with the subjects.